ErikBjare/KnowTree/README.md

 [Peter Thiel seems to agree](https://www.youtube.com/watch?v=rzdiWDw4teo&t=328s)

-I even found an old .txt file I had written in january 2012 about the "home of knowledge" which was an idea for a platform where learning resources could be shared and voted on in a reddit-like fashion.
+I even found an old .txt file I had written in January 2012 about the "home of knowledge" which was an idea for a platform where learning resources could be shared and voted on in a reddit-like fashion.

 ## Examples